antihax/goesi/esi/docs/SkillsApi.md

 > GetCharactersCharacterIdSkillsOk GetCharactersCharacterIdSkills(ctx, characterId, optional)
 Get character skills

-List all trained skills for the given character  ---  This route is cached for up to 120 seconds
+List all trained skills for the given character  ---  This route is cached for up to 120 seconds  --- [This route has an available update](https://esi.tech.ccp.is/diff/latest/dev/#GET-/characters/{character_id}/skills/)

 ### Required Parameters